myJSStack/js-pocket-reference/JS6/readme.md

     - `every`: all elements in array follow the same rule.
     - `some`: some of the elements in array follow the same rule.
     - `reduce`: internal function takes initial value and element.
+- const/let: we are no longer using damn `var`
+-

 [Personal] left over practices in the training
 - Implementing `Pluck`
 - Implementing `Reject`
 - Implementing `findWhere`
+- Implementing `Unique`